Skip to main content

 app.use(function(err, req, res, next) {

-// Set error message to provide detailed errors only in development environment
+// Set error information, providing detailed errors only in development environment

 res.locals.message = err.message;